AArnott/ImmutableObjectGraph/README.md

 the immutable object when mutation by creating new objects may be required.
 These codebases for immutable objects can be quite large.

-To reduce the burden of writing and maintaining such codebases, the T4 templates found in this project generate the code for immutable objects for you based on a template mutable class that you supply.
+To reduce the burden of writing and maintaining such codebases, this project generates immutable types for you based on a minimal definition of a class that you define.
+This is done using either Roslyn or the (deprecated) [T4 templates][T4].

 Supported features
 ------------------